rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 `cd exercise1`
 `rspec`

-### Exercise One
-Write a program that meets these user stories:
-As a car owner I want my car to tell me its current speed As a car owner I want to be able to accelerate the car As a car owner I want to be able to apply the breaks to a car

-It should:
-* Have one class:
- * `Car`
-   * Has one instance variable:
-      `current_speed`.
-This is an integer.
-   * Has four methods:
-     * `initialize` Creates a new instance of car.
-Takes no parameters.
-     * `speed_up` Takes a number as a parameter.
-Increases the speed variable in the class.
-     * `brake` Takes a number as a parameter.
-Decreases the speed variable in the class.
-     * `current_speed` Returns the speed variable in the class.

 ### Exercise Two

+As a garage owner I want to be able to add a car to the garage As a garage owner I want to be able to find a car by registration plate As a garage owner I want to be able to remove a car
+As a garage owner I want to see all the cars by a particular make

 It should:
 * Have one class: